liddiard/slack-meetups/README.md

 ![create round](screenshots/create_round.png)

-Once you click the "Save" button, everyone in the pool (that is, everyone in the pool's Slack channel) will get a direct message.
+Click the "Save" button.
+When you do so, everyone in the pool (that is, everyone in the pool's Slack channel) will get a direct message.
 If they're a first-time user, they'll be asked for an introduction about themselves.
 Here's how that interaction looks:

 ![ask for introduction](screenshots/ask_for_introduction.png)

 Once they've provided their intro, they're automatically marked as available for their first round.
-If they never respond with an intro, they'll still appear in the admin interface under "People", but they won't be matched or messaged asking if they're available:
+If they never respond with an intro, they'll still appear in the admin interface under "People", but they won't be matched or messaged asking if they're available.

+Here's the "People" admin list page:

 ![people list](screenshots/people_list.png)